Big turnout at funeral for trooper killed by errant tire

 PORTLAND, Maine (AP) — Law enforcement officers from New England and Canada are attending a funeral for a Maine State Police detective who died while assisting a driver.

-Detective Ben Campbell was fatally injured when a tire dislodged from a logging truck and struck him while he was outside his vehicle Wednesday alongside Interstate 95.
+Detective Ben Campbell was injured when a tire dislodged from a logging truck and struck him while he was outside his vehicle Wednesday alongside Interstate 95.

 About 3,000 people were in the crowd Tuesday.